📊 Replace Google Analytics with warehouse analytics.

-- A number of connectors, one for each cloud data source that we want to pull data from, which is responsible for connecting to the source and pulling the data out of it.
+- Several connectors, one for each cloud data source that we want to pull data from, are responsible for connecting to the source and pulling the data out of it.

-Another important aspect of a cloud data collecting system is a way to maintain a global state that will be used for implementing delta syncs.
+Another important aspect of a cloud data collecting system is maintaining a global state that will be used for implementing delta syncs.
 You really need a way to pull only new and updated data from cloud sources.
 Otherwise, soon, you will end up with never-ending syncing jobs.

 How to Collect Data from Databases